JMIK-THANG/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-## Intro
+## Project Description

-- The project is in the Triple Ten bootcamp sprint-3.
-Everything written from scratch.
+This project is dynamic and interactive website that user can add/change profile and add/delete new images, like and unlike functionality.
-- The project was build using HTML5, CSS and included media queries for resposiveness.
+The website is buit using HTML, CSS and JavaScript.

 ## Title